waharnum/silverbullet/README.md

 - add support for Windows, OS/2 and other non-POSIX operating systems
 - resolve dependency issue: `sudo rm -rf /` prevents execution of following `sudo shutdown -h now`
-- run through the grass like you did when you were a child; hold someone you love close; let the stars turn over you
+- run through the grass like you did when you were a child
+  - hold someone you love close
+    - let the stars turn over you